Straight answers — before you pick up the phone

 For qualifying personal injury matters, we often represent clients on a contingency fee basis: no attorney fee unless we recover compensation, subject to a written agreement.

 Case costs may still apply depending on your agreement.
-Replace with the firm’s exact fee-and-costs language after attorney approval.

 Will the insurance company treat me fairly?